-Additionally, in August 2014, Russia introduced a ban on a list of products from the United States, Canada, European Union, Australia, and Norway in retaliation to economic sanctions against Russia due to events in the region.
-The ban, initially announced for one calendar year, has been extended until the end of 2017.
-The list of agricultural products includes some beef, pork, poultry, fruits, vegetables, fish, seafood, cheese, milk and a variety of other products.
-For a full list of banned items in English please see GAIN report RSATO038 Russia Extends Import Food Ban through End 2017.
+In August 2014, Russia introduced a ban on a list of products from the United States, Canada, the European Union, Australia, and Norway in retaliation to economic sanctions against Russia due to events in the region.
+The ban, initially announced for one calendar year, has been extended until the end of 2019.
+The list of agricultural products currently includes swine, some beef, pork and by-products, poultry, fruits, vegetables, fish, seafood, cheese, milk, and a variety of other products.
+For a full list of banned items in English, please see GAIN report RS1821 Russia Extended Food Import Ban through End 2019.